carTrawler-interview/senior-devops-tech-test/docs/architecture.md

 slack function is placed in shared library: https://github.com/carTrawler-interview/shared-lib-slack.git we can access from other scripts as well.

-Terraform in not that great
+Terraform in not accurate, I have tried to write it.